Landon Collins

-Landon Alexander Collins (born January 10, 1994) is an American football safety and linebacker for the New York Giants of the National Football League (NFL).
-He played college football at Alabama, where he was a part of the team that won the 2013 BCS National Championship Game.
-He was selected by the New York Giants in the second round of the 2015 NFL Draft.
+Landon Alexander Collins (born January 10, 1994) is an American former professional football player who was a safety and linebacker in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was a part of the team that won the 2013 BCS National Championship Game.
+He was selected by the New York Giants in the second round of the 2015 NFL draft.
 Collins was named to the 2016 All-Pro Team and went to three Pro Bowls during his tenure with them.
-He has also played for the Washington Redskins / Football Team.
+He has also played for the Washington Redskins from 2019 to 2021.

-High school career
+Early life

 Collins attended Dutchtown High School, in Geismar, Louisiana, where he was a two-sport star in football and track.
 In football, he was an All-American defensive back.
 As a sophomore, he had 26 tackles with 1.5 sacks, one interception and one fumble recovery, while playing alongside senior Eric Reid.
 Replacing Reid, Collins accounted for 102 tackles with 12 tackles for loss and four interceptions as a junior, earning an 5A All-State selection by the Louisiana Sports Writers Association.
 The Dutchtown Griffins went unbeaten through the regular season and entered the playoffs as the No. 1 seed, only to be upset 29–14 by No. 24 New Iberia Westgate in the Class 5A quarterfinals.
 The Griffins finished the season with a 12–1 record.
 As a senior, Collins excelled on both sides of the ball.
 On offense, he rushed for 1,218 yards and 21 touchdowns while averaging 13.7 yards per carry.
 Meanwhile, in the defensive backfield, he had 34 tackles with four interceptions, two of which he returned for touchdowns.
 Collins became the first player in LSWA history to earn 5A All-State honors on both sides of the ball.
 He led the Griffins to their second straight 10–0 regular season and District 5-5A title.
 However, in the opening round of the 5A playoffs, they were upset 28–14 by Ponchatoula.
 For his individual achievements, Collins earned All-American honors by Parade and USA Today.
 He also starred in the 2012 Under Armour All-America Game, recording an interception and keying a goal-line stand.